- US Online Poker

-FanDuel is the US online gambling and sports betting leader, with 31% of the market, as estimated by its parent company Flutter.
-FanDuel generated $800 million in revenue during 2020, according to the company’s latest financial report.
+FanDuel is the US online gambling and sports betting leader.
+Its parent company, Flutter, estimates its US brands own 31% of that market, with FanDuel responsible for most of it.
+FanDuel generated $800 million in revenue during 2020, according to Morgan Stanley.

 Due to that dominant position, industry analysts are expecting Flutter to offer a FanDuel IPO by July.
 Wall Street analysts have also valued FanDuel at $35 billion or more, based on a comparison with its competitor, DraftKings.
 They value the latter company at $28 billion, and mark DraftKings up somewhat because of its greater market share.
 Other industry insiders believe both companies are overvalued.

 Meanwhile, BetMGM recently revealed that it considers itself the market leader for iGaming, with a 23% market share.
 During the same Apr.
 21 announcement, the company also estimated it would soon be second in the nation for iGaming and online sports betting combined, right behind FanDuel.

 On Apr.
 28, one of BetMGM’s parent companies, MGM Resorts International, said February was a fabulous month for the brand.
 During that month it held:

 BetMGM generated $163 million in revenue during Q1 2021, up 114% vs. the previous quarter.
 That first quarter figure also totaled “nearly 90% of full-year 2020 revenue,” according to the April 21 announcement.
 Because growth is picking up, owners MGM and Entain plan to invest $450 million in the brand in 2021.

 It may seem like US online gambling sells itself, but it’s a product like any other.
 That means brands need to familiarize their target audiences with their products, especially new ones.